sethteo/tp/docs/UserGuide.md

 1. Download the latest `fincliq.jar` from [here](https://github.com/AY2324S2-CS2103-F08-1/fincliq/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your own personal FinCliq application.
+1. Copy the file to the folder you want to use as the _home folder_ for your own personal FinCliq!.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar fincliq.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>